*

 Endorsement

-Victory was also an endorsement of a band that despite not being run in the traditional 'week to week' manner of top-flight rivals, maintains a remarkable level of player retention and commitment — some returning from abroad to play for major events time and time again, whilst others can proudly point to registration cards marked with contest stamps marking decades of loyal service.
+Victory was also an endorsement of a band that despite not being run in the traditional 'week to week' manner of top-flight rivals, maintains a remarkable level of player retention and commitment.
+Some return from abroad to play for major events time and time again, whilst others can proudly point to registration cards with contest stamps marking decades of loyal service.

-What this now means for Desford will be interesting, as they became the first non-British Open contender since CWS Glasgow in 1990 to win the title.
+What this now means for Desford will be interesting, as they became the first non-British Open contender since Leyland in 2005 to win the title.
 The Midlands will now also have three bands at the National Finals for the first time since 2001.

 White noise

-All this of course was accompanied by the white noise of post-contest social media coverage and opinions.
+All this of course was accompanied by the white noise of post-contest social media coverage and opinion.

 Soon after the result was announced these were already being aired, either with clear minded appreciation or in an ill-informed haze of selective memory at local pubs — from Black Dyke's return to title-winning credentials as runner-up and defending champion Flowers' iron-willed grip to hold onto the trophy in coming third, to Foden's lowly 11th place finish.

-Overwhelming delight though for Whitburn who filled the final pre-qualification spot for 2026 — a fine fourth place finish that banished the cruel disappointment of their British Open relegation after coming 10th at Symphony Hall.
+Overwhelming delight though for Whitburn, who filled the final pre-qualification spot for 2026.
+It was a fine fourth place finish that banished the cruel disappointment of their British Open relegation after coming 10th at Symphony Hall.

 Chatter and congratulations